Projects

 Craftwork

-You can find my blank greeting cards, postcards, suncatchers, pinback buttons, magnets, and jewelry at Old Skool’s in Ellensburg, and Larson Gallery in Yakima.
+You can find my blank greeting cards, postcards, suncatchers, pinback buttons, magnets, and jewelry at Old Skool’s in Ellensburg.

 Cassette Tape Project(s)

 In 1982 I made a super-8 film: A Lineman Is Better Than A Man Who Hands You A Line, which explored personal relationships by juxtaposing snippets of conversation with close-up imagery.
 The soundtrack for A Lineman morphed into an audio collection obsession, in which I collected over 2,340 hours of sound, interviews and conversations using a cassette tape recorder between1981-1995.
-I have recently been inspired by another archivist; so many options for these tapes—transcription; Mp3s; mapping histories.
+So many options for these tapes—transcription; tape loops; Mp3s; mapping histories.